Faye Wright Falcons

 - 2pm is the cutoff time for early pick-up before the 2:20pm dismissal.
 Please make arrangements accordingly.

 - If you have not signed up for ParentSquare, please do so as soon as possible by clicking this link: ParentSquare.
-All school and district communication will take place through ParentSquare.
+Starting Nov.
+1, all school and district communication will take place through ParentSquare.

 - If your student forgets their facemask, we will provide them one at the school.